 The NSF S-STEM MIRRORS program will provide scholarships to transfer students who are pursuing bachelor’s degrees in STEM disciplines.
-For transfer students starting Fall 2021, the program will support students with two years of funding.
+The program will support students with two years of funding.

 Program components for transfer students include:

 - Enhanced, STEM-specific activities integrated into JCU’s transfer student orientation;

 - A summer bridge program with a stipend provided, preparing students for advanced STEM coursework, imparting key skills for academic success, and developing connections with students, staff, and faculty;